Sheldon Kinser

-Sheldon Kinser (December 9, 1942 – August 1, 1988), was an American race car driver.
+Sheldon Kinser (December 9, 1942 – August 1, 1988) was an American auto racing driver.

 Kinser, a Bloomington, Indiana native, died of cancer.
 He was a three-time USAC Sprint Car Series Champion (1977, 1981, 1982).
 He also drove in the USAC and CART Championship Car series.
-He competed during the 1975–1981 seasons, with 38 combined career starts, including the Indianapolis 500 each year except 1980, when he failed to qualify.
-He had 11 top-10 finishes, with a best of third at Texas World Speedway in 1979.
+He competed during the 1975–1983 seasons, with 44 combined career starts, including six in the Indianapolis 500.
+He failed to qualify for the race on three other occasions.
+He had 13 top-ten finishes, with a best of third at both Texas World Speedway in 1979 and Springfield in 1982.

-Sheldon was the second cousin, 1x removed of Steve Kinser, the 20-time World of Outlaws sprint-car champion, and second cousin, 2x removed of Mark Kinser.
+Kinser was the second cousin once removed of Steve Kinser, the 20-time World of Outlaws sprint-car champion, and the second cousin twice removed of Mark Kinser.
+He was inducted into the National Sprint Car Hall of Fame in 1992.